 Banana Vending Machines

 Although it is rare, there are vending machines dedicated to one product.
 The banana vending machine is one of them and only sells fresh bananas.
-You can find apples vending machines as well.
-Since the Japanese buy only 2 to 3 days’ worth of fresh food at a time, it is not surprising that they would think fresh fruit vending machines very convenient.
+You can find apple vending machines as well.
+Since the Japanese buy only 2 to 3 days’ worth of fresh food at a time, it is not surprising that they would think fresh fruit vending machines are very convenient.

 Masks Vending Machine

 Since the COVID-19 pandemic started in 2020, the Japanese have made it a habit to wear masks outside or on public transport.
 It explains the recent increase in the number of medical masks vending machines.